mojobojo/PublicXboxStuff/README.md

 PublicXboxStuff
 ===============

 My collection of scripts and code.
 Now all in public domain.
-If there is something in there with some other license consider it public domain.

-Here are some exceptions I found while looking through the code.
-These were other libs I used that were not mine.

- - Applications\Xbox\TestBorderlands2Compression\TestBorderlands2Compression\minilzo.c
- - Applications\Xbox\TestBorderlands2Compression\TestBorderlands2Compression\minilzo.h
- - Applications\Windows\AccountCryptor\AccountCryptor\memxor.c
- - Applications\Windows\AccountCryptor\AccountCryptor\memxor.h
- - Applications\Windows\AccountCryptor\AccountCryptor\rc4.c
- - Applications\Windows\AccountCryptor\AccountCryptor\rc4.h
- - Applications\Windows\AccountCryptor\AccountCryptor\sha1.c
- - Applications\Windows\AccountCryptor\AccountCryptor\sha1.h
- - PublicXboxStuff\Applications\Windows\NG2Resigner\NG2Resigner\EndianIO.cs
- - PublicXboxStuff\Applications\Windows\NG2Resigner\NG2Resigner\XtraFuncions.cs
+If I have anything that I wrote listed with a different licence, consider that previous license void.

 This is free and unencumbered software released into the public domain.